 Woodlands Memory Care of Madison

-Located on 7.3 acres abutting the Madison/Skowhegan town line, this location will feature the latest developments for memory care including abundant natural light, home-scaled areas for resident engagement and safety systems.
-An onsite beauty salon, physical and occupational therapy center, and a large outside courtyard with walking paths, gardens and gazebos are just some of the planned amenities.
+Located on 7.3 acres abutting the Madison/Skowhegan town line, this location features the latest developments for memory care including abundant natural light, home-scaled areas for resident engagement and safety systems.
+An onsite beauty salon, physical and occupational therapy center, and a large outside courtyard with walking paths, gardens and gazebos are just some of the amenities.

 Construction began in the spring of 2019.
-The community will open in July 2020.
+The community opened in August 2020.

 - 42-bed memory care community featuring both private and shared rooms